 Recovery following Thigh Lift surgery

-Temporary changes in the sensation of the thigh skin are normal after surgery, but in some cases it can be permanent.
+Temporary changes in the sensation of the thigh skin are normal after surgery, but in some cases can take much longer.
 We will discuss with you what you can expect as far as skin shrinkage and pigmentation changes.
 This will depend on your skin tone and quality as well as your preoperative proportions.

 The human body is normally asymmetrical.
 It is not possible to create perfect symmetry in the thighs through surgery.
 We will review what are reasonable expectations as far as symmetry at the time of your consultation.